 British Bakeries was the bread making arm of Ranks Ltd, manufacturing Hovis, Nimble and Mothers Pride as well as supermarket own-brand bread for shops such as Tesco, Asda and The Co-operative Group.

-1955 British Bakeries was set up by Hovis McDougall to counter the then dominance of Allied Bakeries (Sunblest) and ensure an outlet for their flour products.
+1955 British Bakeries was set up by Hovis to hold their bread-making division, as a counter to the dominance of Allied Bakeries (Sunblest) and ensure an outlet for their flour products.
 Acquired W. J. Brookes and Sons

 1972 British Bakeries Ltd was renamed RHM Bakeries Ltd[1].